sry9681/home-buying-plan/README.md

 ## Issues and Feedback
 If you encounter any bugs or have suggestions for improvements, please open an issue on the repository page.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-By following this README, developers should be able to understand the purpose and functionality of the code, set up their environment, and contribute effectively to the project.